aws/aws-cdk/packages/@aws-cdk/logs/README.md

 Log events matching a particular filter can be sent to either a Lambda function or a Kinesis stream.

-* If the Kinesis stream lives in a different account, you have to also create a `Destination` object in the current account which will act as a proxy for the remote Kinesis stream.
+If the Kinesis stream lives in a different account, a `CrossAccountDestination` object needs to be added in the destination account which will act as a proxy for the remote Kinesis stream.
+This object is automatically created for you if you use the CDK Kinesis library.
-* If the filter destination is either a Lambda or a Kinesis stream in the current account, they can be subscribed directly.

 Create a `SubscriptionFilter`, initialize it with an appropriate `Pattern` (see below) and supply the intended destination: